New Warriors: Counter Force Team

 In the pages of Avengers: The Initiative #6 (January 2008), the team's drill instructor Gauntlet is left battered with 'NW' (the New Warriors tag) sprayed on him.
 It is revealed that former New Warrior Slapstick attacked Gauntlet out of revenge for the man's comments about his dead friends while drilling the Initiative recruits.
 Unfortunately, Rage is suspected of the crime.
 In Avengers: The Initiative #10 (May 2008) Justice forms a team including former New Warriors Debrii, Rage, Slapstick and Ultra Girl.

 In Avengers: The Initiative #12, Justice's team of New Warriors joins forces with the MVP clone and the surviving Scarlet Spiders as a Counter Force of underground registered heroes intent on monitoring the actions of the Fifty State Initiative.
 Ultra Girl decides to leave Counter Force to stay with the Initiative, telling Vance that she still believes in the Initiative.

-The team later partners with Night Thrasher's new team of Warriors to uncover the truth about the Stamford Incident and the original Night Thrasher's death.

 Following the disbandment of the last team of Warriors, Counter Force has reclaimed the New Warriors name and they have added the new Night Thrasher to their ranks.
-With Norman Osborn taking control of the Initiative, the New Warriors return to Camp Hammond to reveal the truth of MVP's death, but they find themselves forced to defend the Initiative from the reactivated Thor clone (now called Ragnarok).
-During the battle, the Warriors suffer another casualty when Ragnarok kills one of the Scarlet Spiders.
+With Norman Osborn taking control of the Initiative, the New Warriors return to Camp Hammond to reveal the truth of MVP's death, but they find themselves forced to defend the Initiative from Ragnarok.
+During the battle, Ragnarok kills one of the Scarlet Spiders.

 The new New Warriors now call themselves the Avengers Resistance and are fugitives, being accused of releasing Ragnarok.
 They work alongside Gauntlet and Tigra.
 The Avengers Resistance later help the Initiative team called Heavy Hitters to secede from the program.
 Later, Night Thrasher is captured and Debrii resigns from the group.

 After the events of "Siege", the Avengers Resistance becomes obsolete.
 Justice and Tigra become staff members of Avengers Academy, while Gauntlet returns to the Army.